asbjornh/react-tiny-flip/README.md

 ```

 Whenever `list` changes (new elements, removed elements, new order) the change will be animated. `Flip` outputs extra elements in the DOM: a root element and a wrapper element around each child.

+## Tradeoffs

+There are lots great alternatives to this library out there and I've used many of them.
+What currently sets `react-tiny-flip` apart from many of these is its size (at ~ 2.5kB / ~900b gzipped).
+Naturally, you don't get that small size without any tradeoffs.
+Here are the most notable ones compared to other libraries:

+- Interrupts: `react-tiny-flip` doesn't handle interruptions to currently running animations apart from aborting them immediately and starting a new one.
+This means that if the children passed to `react-tiny-flip` are changed more frequently than the duration of the animation some stuttering will occur.
+- Unmounting children: unmounted children disappear immediately without any transition.
+Siblings of the unmounted children animate as normal.
+- Dimensions: `react-tiny-flip` only animates the positions of elements, not dimensions (`height` or `width`)

 ## API